openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

     --from-literal webhook.secret="SECRET_AS_SET_IN_WEBHOOK_CONFIGURATION"
   ```

-* And now create Repository CRD with the secret field referencing it.
+* Create the `Repository` CRD with the secret field referencing it.
+For example:

-Here is an example of a Repository CRD :

   ```yaml
   ---